TiaanDorfling/RewardCardWallet/README.md

 ## User Story

+**Anne**
-Anne - Anne is a mother of 2.
+     - Anne is a mother of 2.
 She has to keep many items on her at all times, including toys, medicyne and sweets.
-She does not have room in her handbag to spare.
+She does not have room in her handbag to spare. <br>
-     - Anne needs an app, that keeps her shopping reward cards on her phone, ready to scan in a moment.
+     - Anne needs an app, that keeps her shopping reward cards on her phone, ready to scan in a moment. <br>
-     - Anne does not have time to struggle with log in and navigating a website or big application, she just need her qr code ready to scan in a touch of a button.
+     - Anne does not have time to struggle with log in and navigating a website or big application, she just need her qr code ready to scan in a touch of a button. <br>
+**Sarah**
-Sarah - Sarah is a freelance graphic designer who travels a lot for work.
+     - Sarah is a freelance graphic designer who travels a lot for work.
 She is frequently in new cities for client meetings and events, and she accumulates a variety of loyalty and reward cards from different retailers and coffee shops.
-She can't keep track of all the           physical cards in her wallet and doesn't want to carry the extra bulk.
+She can't keep track of all the           physical cards in her wallet and doesn't want to carry the extra bulk. <br>
      - Sarah needs a lightweight app to digitize all of her shopping loyalty cards.
-This app must be able to store a wide range of card types, from local cafes to large retail chains, so she can continue to earn rewards on the go.
+This app must be able to store a wide range of card types, from local cafes to large retail chains, so she can continue to earn rewards on the go. <br>
      - Sarah needs the app to be simple and fast, with the ability to scan a barcode or QR code instantly.
-When she's at the counter, she needs to pull up the correct card in a second, without having to navigate a complicated menu, ensuring a quick and smooth checkout             process.
+When she's at the counter, she needs to pull up the correct card in a second, without having to navigate a complicated menu, ensuring a quick and smooth checkout             process. <br>

 ---